cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - how long will this crisis last?
 - when covid will end?
 - when is it likely to end
+- When is everything going to be ok
+- When will corona stop

 ## intent:covid_current_statistics